 Located in the western Greater Caucasus about five hours from Kutaisi, Svaneti is Georgia's premier hiking destination and arguably its most visually spectacular mountain region.
 The medieval defensive towers that define Mestia and the UNESCO-listed village of Ushguli are unlike anything else in the Caucasus.

 The four-day Mestia to Ushguli trek is the most popular multi-day hike in Georgia.
 Day hikes include Koruldi Lakes, Chalaadi Glacier, and Chkhuti Ridge.
-The Svaneti Museum in Mestia is world-class, and the town itself is pleasant enough to spend a full day just walking the cobbled streets of the Laghami Old Quarter.
+The Svaneti Museum in Mestia is excellent, and the town itself is pleasant enough to spend a full day just walking the cobbled streets of the Laghami Old Quarter.

 Infrastructure: Well-established food scene in Mestia with specialty coffee shops and cocktail bars.
 Hotels, guesthouses, and self-contained apartments.
 Two ski resorts (Hatsvali and Tetnuldi) operate in winter.
 No ATMs in Ushguli so bring cash from Mestia.
 Power outages more common than other regions.